-In order for us to learn more about your reactions to NAME EVENT and spending on your trip, would the person most able to report on spending for all people in your household who are on the trip with you please complete this short survey just before you leave the site today?
-You can drop the completed questionnaire in one of the specially labelled boxes near the exits or return it to us by mail in the postage paid envelope we have provided.
+In order for us to learn more about your reactions to NAME EVENT and your spending here, would the person most able to report on spending for all people in your household who came to this event with you please complete this short survey just before you leave the site today?
+You can drop the completed questionnaire in one of the specially labelled boxes at [NAME LOCATION(S) OF DROP OFF BOXES] or return it to us by mail in the postage paid envelope we have provided.